 With more companies outsourcing financial and information technology services to third parties, it has become critical to understand each service entity and its system and organization controls.
-As such, the American Institute of Certified Public Accountants (“AICPA”) has replaced the SAS 70 and SSAE16 audits, as well as Webtrust and Systrust reports/seals, with a new set of standards: the Statement on Standards for Attestation Engagements No. 18 (“SSAE 18”), which governs the SOC audit described below.
+As such, the American Institute of Certified Public Accountants (AICPA) has replaced prior SAS 70 and SSAE16 audits, as well as Webtrust and Systrust reports/seals, with a new set of standards: the Statement on Standards for Attestation Engagements No. 18 (SSAE 18), which governs various the SOC audits described below.

 Types of SOC Reporting Services

-Once known as a SAS 70 and more recently referred to as SSAE 16, a SOC 1 report covers controls at a service organization that may be relevant to user entities’ internal control over financial reporting.
+Once known as a SAS 70 or SSAE 16 and more recently referred to as SSAE 18, a SOC 1 report covers controls at a service organization that may be relevant to user entities’ internal control over financial reporting.